Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 How to organize the perfect day trip?

-What is the best form of transport for day trips?
+What is the best way to travel for day trips from Paris?

 Train: Often the fastest and most convenient for single destinations like Versailles, Giverny (via Vernon), Rouen, and Disneyland.